 APPLICABLE FEES: Our package includes all applicable fees for seven days of sightseeing.
 That includes an entry fee to visit Historical world heritage sites, sunrise views, mountain flights, religious places visit, and educational zone visits.

 PERSONAL GUIDE: An experienced package guide will be kept in touch with you once you check in to the Kathmandu International Airport and until you check out.
 Your personal guide will be available without any additional charge that excludes personal tips.
 They will be with you in your every new experience sharing lots of collective information related to the complete sightseeing package.

 Day 1 – Arrival in Kathmandu :

 Today is your arrival day.
 We welcome you upon your arrival at Kathmandu’s Tribhuvan International Airport.
-Transfer to Hotel in Kathmandu.
-Prior to the activities, arrange a meeting with your guide for briefing about the necessary formalities on your tour and trek program.
+Transfer to Hotel in Kathmandu Yak & Yeti.
+Prior to the activities, arrange a meeting with your guide for a briefing about the necessary formalities of your tour and trek program.
 Depending upon your arrival time you may spend free time visiting nearby historic/Countryside areas Evening Music Dinner in Nepal Kitchen and Overnight Hotel.

 Day 2 – Fly to Lukla/ Start Trek to Phakding(2650 m) :

 We pick you up in the morning with our Local Leader/guide to the Domestic airport for the first